Six Streams Initiative: Water Quality

 The Bruce Peninsula Biosphere Association recognizes water quality is fundamental to ecological and human health, and it is a necessary foundation for our region’s economic prosperity.
 "Clean Water & Clean Beaches" has to be more than a slogan.
 That is why in 2012 we began the multi-year Six Streams Initiative to reduce phosphorus, nitrates, E.coli, oil and other undesirable elements entering our streams.
-We have several ambitious objectives:
+We have continued to work on several ambitious objectives:

 - Gather information on the quality of the water in our streams